dollerFrustrated with your scheduling? Try the easiest-to-use calendar app, made by and for maid service owners.

 Step 6: Decide on Your Pricing Structure

-How to price your cleaning business is by far the most frequently asked question we see from new owners.
+Aside from purchasing vacuums, pricing is by far the most frequently asked question we hear from new owners.

-We have a separate guide about it here, but we’ll give you the TL;DR.
+We have a separate guide about pricing here, but here’s the short version.
+There are three common pricing structures:

-This is best early on or for first-time/move-in cleans.
-You charge for the time worked, which protects you when you’re still learning how long jobs take.
+1. Hourly pricing (simple and protective): This is best early on or for first-time/move-in cleans.
+You charge for time worked, which protects you while you’re still learning how long jobs take.

 Pro tip: Offer limited-hour cleans to win clients who hesitate on a big flat rate.